Questions Asked in CSIR-NET on Countable

 (d) is uncountable Since, we are taking

-intersection of $\mathbb{R}$ Finite times.
+intersection of RR Finite times.

 (e)Countable.
 Finite intersection of